-The Science Policy Bootcamp is a 4-day short course, offered during MIT's Independent Activities Period in January, designed to introduce graduate students and post-doctoral fellows to the 'nuts and bolts' of science policy making.
+The Science Policy Bootcamp is a 5-day short course, offered during MIT's Independent Activities Period in January, designed to introduce participants to the 'nuts and bolts' of science policy making.
 The course provides an opportunity for young scientists and engineers interested in science policy issues to increase their understanding about and practical involvement with science policy.
 The bootcamp serves to both expose participants to the fundamental structure and dynamics of science policy and inform them of routes into a policy experience or career.
 In 2019, we are pleased to offer an additional, separate, non-credit Bootcamp option over Spring Break.
 More details and a separate application TBA.

 Topics discussed will include:

 The course will consist of lectures, readings, and discussions Monday through Thursday, and a panel on Friday morning.
-Lunch will be provided Monday-Thursday.
 This course will be offered both for credit and not for credit.
 Credit will be based on class participation and a short paper.
-Those participating in the MIT Graduate Certificate Program in Science, Technology, and Policy (http://web.mit.edu/stp) will be required to take this course for credit.
+Those participating in the MIT Graduate Certificate Program in Science, Technology, and Policy (http://web.mit.edu/stp) will be required to take the IAP course for credit.

 All students taking the course for credit must indicate their intent prior to the start of the course.
 They will be required to submit a 4 page, single-spaced paper on a topic covered in class.
 The paper will be due in February.

-There is no cost to attend, but accepted students MUST commit to attend all sessions to earn a spot in the class.
-Class participants will have the opportunity to apply what they learn by participating in the MIT Science Policy Initiative (SPI) Congressional Visit Days in Washington, D.C. in March 2018.
+There is no cost to attend, but accepted students MUST commit to attend all sessions to earn a spot.
+Class participants will have the opportunity to apply what they learn by participating in the MIT Science Policy Initiative (SPI) Congressional Visit Days in Washington, D.C. in Spring 2019.

 In 2019, there will be another non-credit bootcamp offered over MIT Spring Break, March 26-29, 2019.
 More details and a separate application TBA.